Eleonora De Poi was born in Vittorio Veneto – Treviso/Italy in 1997.

-She is often Concertmaster of several Italian Orchestras and she will be the Concertmaster of the Orchestra of the Conservatorium van Amsterdam from October 2017.
+She is often Concertmaster of several Orchestras and she was the Concertmaster of the Orchestra of the Conservatorium van Amsterdam since October 2017.

-She has already scheduled during the years 2018 and 2019 a lot of concerts in Italy, Austria, Germany, the Netherlands, Africa and abroad.
+She has performed many times in a lot of concerts in Italy, Austria, Germany, the Netherlands, Africa and China.

 2007: 1st prize at the “Incontri sul Palcoscenico” (ESTA) in Trento